BitcoinSDK/BitcoinSDK/README.md

 Support is provided by the <b>owner of the service</b> to every client in need.
 Just drop me a message via <b>Telegram</b>.

-# 🦚 Setting up BitcoinSDK
+# 🦚 Setting up Bitcoin SDK

-# 🌲 Using BitcoinSDK
+# 🌲 Using Bitcoin SDK
 ### Checking your balances
 <code>balance</code> or <code>bal</code> to show your BTC balances.